Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Tighten the nut to 62 Nm.
 Use the torque wrench and the long 27 mm socket.

-Tighten the shock absorber rod nut
+Tighten the shock rod nut

 Tightened rod nut on shock absorber